argueta-xyz/bmse-midi/README.md

 1. Modify existing mappings in the `profiles` section
 2. Add new profiles by creating new profile objects
 3. Update jog modes in the `jog_modes` section
-4. Modify joggable keys in the `joggable_keys` array
+4. Regenerate XML profiles using the script above

-5. Regenerate XML profiles using the script above
+Keys automatically support jog wheel functionality when they have a `jog` mapping defined in their profile configuration.

 ### MIDI Controller Mappings